 Disappearance of the NAT

-NAT (Network Address Translation) is to simplify the process, which allows machines on a LAN to communicate with the Internet without the need of an IP address (except the one of the local network).
+Network Address Translation (NAT) simplifies the process, which allows machines on a LAN to communicate with the Internet without the need of multiple external IP addresses.

 If the NAT has a real interest when the network is IPv4, because it allows a reduction in the amount of IPs that need to be provided, it will become obsolete in IPv6 given the amount of available IP addresses.